SalinaYu/ASEwhat-happens-when/3-DNSlookup.md

 # DNS lookup

-_Context: determining HTTP request destination.
+_Context: determining HTTP/S request destination.
 "What IP address is this HTTP request destined for?"_

 * Browser checks if the host is in its cache.